ashilohfaith-debug/research-papers-i-read/README.md

 ---

-### Day 3 — Tuesday Sept 15 — Free Choice / Exploration Track
+### Day 3 — Wednesday Sept 16 — Free Choice / Exploration Track
 **Paper:** [Foundational LLM Papers You're Curious About](https://huggingface.co/papers)
 - **Instructions for Day 3:** Visit Hugging Face Daily Papers (https://huggingface.co/papers), scroll through "trending" papers today, and pick ONE that sounds interesting to you (any field, any depth).
 The point is to start building the habit of exploring without a rigid agenda once per week.
 - **Why it matters:** Builds pattern recognition and serendipity — sometimes the papers that shape your thinking are the random ones you stumble into